permasean/barista-dex/sdk/README.md

 # @barista-dex/sdk

-TypeScript SDK for interacting with Barista DEX on Solana - a perpetual futures exchange with unified cross-margin and LP-run markets.
+TypeScript SDK for interacting with Barista DEX on Solana, a fork of Percolator DEX by Toly

 ## Installation